techteam25/ROCC/README.md

 # Remote Oral Consultancy Checker (ROCC)

-This is a companion to the StoryProducer Mobile App.
+This is a companion to the Story Publisher Adv Mobile App.
 The mobile app will likely be being used by someone in the place for whom a story is being translated; in contrast, this web app is for consultants to give feedback and approval for translations made by the mobile app.
 Usually the consultant does not know that